PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Tip of the Day: When clarifying your marketing message, define what can be won or lost if people don't engage in the story you're inviting them into.

+Chapter 6: Marketing Made Easy
+How to Create a Sales Funnel That Converts Potentials Customers into Buyers

+Introduction
+The reason they were able to survive is because businesses who built sales funnels had collected email addresses and contact information.
+They were then able to pivot thier message and their offerings to reflect the crisis.
+Businesses who didn't have sales funnels were not able to reach out to their customers and so were forgotten.
+Everybody should understand how to tell people what they do and why it matters.